This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

-There are now TWO debt-free companies in the S&P 500 as of late-August 2024.
+There is now one debt-free company in the S&P 500 as of January 2025.

 Most S&P 500 companies borrowed money when lending rates were cheap.
 But now that interest rates are much higher, we expect companies to be less likely to borrow going forward.